 All new items received from the item writers were edited and reviewed for technical item flaws by NBME staff.
 The edited and annotated items were returned to the item writers for initial revision and approval.
-All of the newly written items and associated pictorials were reviewed by the item writers at a meeting at the NBME offices on September 29-30, 2010.
-At that meeting, 506 new items were reviewed.
-A total of 484 new items and 77 new pictorials associated with those items were approved for use.
+All of the newly written items and associated pictorials were reviewed by the item writers at a meeting at the NBME offices on October 5-6, 2011.
+At that meeting, 493 new items were reviewed.
+A total of 443 new items were approved for use.

 After the meeting, the newly-approved items were updated by NBME staff and entered into the test item library.
-Three 300-item examination forms were generated using content and statistical constraints.
-Nine of the 12 item writers met in Philadelphia on February 25, 2011 to review the forms.
-The committee was divided into three groups according to their areas of expertise: Anatomy and Histology; Physiology and Pharmacology; and Microbiology and Pathology.
-Each group reviewed items across all three forms for quality and content overlap and to ensure content equivalence.
-Approximately 3 - 4% of the items in each form were replaced to accomplish this goal.
-Following the meeting, NBME staff replaced the items and created updated forms.
-A final review of each complete form was conducted by the NBVME Executive Director during April of 2011.
-The list of participants in the Form Review meeting is shown in Appendix B.
+Two new 200-item examination forms were generated using content and statistical constraints.
+The September 2012 form consisted of 300 items, and was re-used from the September 2011 administration.
+Drafts of the two new forms were sent to eight of the item writers in May 2012 for review and approval.
+The committee members reviewed the forms for quality and content overlap and to ensure content equivalence.
+A final review of each complete form was conducted by the NBVME Executive Director during July of 2012.